-For the main analysis in this paper we apply the method to 6 regions which we chose in rough agreement with the Prudence regions.
+For the main analysis in this paper we apply the method to six regions, which we chose in rough agreement with the PRUDENCE regions.
 The crucial point for being able to compare the descriptors of different regions is that each region contains the same amount of grid/data points.
-Since the descriptors do not vary strongly within the Prudence regions, we chose regions consisting of 6x6 gridpoints from within these widely used regions.
-The regions which will be analyzed in the further sections of this paper are shown in Fig. 3.
+Since the descriptors do not vary strongly within the PRUDENCE regions, we chose regions consisting of 6×6 grid points from within these widely used regions.
+The regions that will be analyzed in the further sections of this paper are shown in Fig. 1.

-Note that the results shown in Fig. 1 can only be qualitatively compared to those of the regions considered later or the station data in the next section as the number of grid points (or stations) contributing to the analysis differs.
+Note that the results shown in Fig. 2 can only be qualitatively compared to those of the regions considered later or the station data in the next section as the number of grid points (or stations) contributing to the analysis differs.